Okanagan Climate Indicators

 Land Acknowledgment

-We would like to acknowledge this work was done on the traditional, ancestral, and unceded tm̓xʷúlaʔxʷ (land) of the syilx (Okanagan) people who have resided here since time immemorial.
-The Water Board recognizes, honours, and respects the syilx lands upon which we live, work, and play, and the siwlɬk (water) which flows through the valley and connects us all.
+We acknowledge this work was done on the traditional, ancestral, and unceded tm̓xʷúlaʔxʷ (land) of the syilx (Okanagan) people who have resided here since time immemorial.
+We honour and respect this land and the siwlɬk (water) which flows through the valley and connects us all.

 References